PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Introduction

 \subsection{Design Goals}

 \textbf{Varieties}: Two varieties need to be considered.
-In reality, the actual participants who join the data analysis rapidly along the time, and the type of analysis itself also changes depending on the characteristics of the dataset.
-Therefore, a scheme needs to adapt itself to such two varieties.\\ \textbf{Time-series Data}: Users continuously generate data, therefore the data analysis scheme should preserve the data confidentiality even when the data is time-series and may be substantially correlated to each other.\\ \textbf{Communication \& Computation Overhead}: Considering the rate at which data is generated and collected these days, the analysis on the published data should be efficient in terms of both computation and communication overhead.\\ \textbf{Channel Security}: In dynamic environments such as VANET, establishing pair-wise secure channels is almost impossible due to the huge overhead.
-Therefore a scheme cannot rely on secure channels to achieve privacy.\\ \textbf{Maximal Accuracy}: Distorted result is not accepted in many cases, therefore we require accurate result with zero or negligible distortion from the published data.
+In reality, the actual group of users generating data changes rapidly along the time, and the type of analysis itself also changes depending on the characteristics of the dataset.
+Therefore, a scheme needs to adapt itself to such two varieties.\\ \textbf{Time-series Data}: Users continuously generate data, therefore the data analysis scheme should preserve the data confidentiality even when the data is a time series and may be substantially self-correlated.\\ \textbf{Communication \& Computation Overhead}: Considering the rate at which data is generated and collected these days, the analysis on the published data should be efficient in terms of both computation and communication overhead.\\ \textbf{Channel Security}: In dynamic environments such as VANET, establishing pair-wise secure channels is almost impossible due to the huge overhead.
+Therefore a scheme cannot rely on secure channels to achieve privacy.\\ \textbf{Privacy-requirement Independent Accuracy}: Distorted result is not accepted in many cases, therefore we require accurate result with zero or negligible distortion from the published data, which is not a function of the guaranteed privacy level.
+This property will enable us to guarantee the proposed security (IND-CPA) all the time, hence trade-off between the security and utility is unnecessary.

-In this paper, we design a framework for Privacy-preserving Data analytics (\ourprotocol), a cryptographic tool which enables the third-party analysis on private data records without privacy leakages.
-The main contributions are:

-1): Instead of presenting ad-hoc solutions for many applications, \ourprotocol~enables any type of data analysis that is based on polynomials (\textit{e.g.}, statistics calculation \cite{statistics_formula}, regression analysis, and support vector machine classification) to be performed on a private datasets distributed in individuals.
+In this paper, we design a framework for Privacy-preserving Data analytics (\ourprotocol), a cryptographic tool which enables third-party analysis on private data records without privacy leakages.
+The main contributions of this paper are summarized as follows. \begin{compactenum} \item Instead of presenting ad-hoc solutions for many applications, \ourprotocol~enables any type of data analysis that is based on polynomials (\textit{e.g.}, statistics calculation \cite{statistics_formula}, regression analysis, and support vector machine classification) to be performed on a private dataset distributed among individuals.

-2: We propose a provably secure cryptographic framework which guarantees semantic security against a chosen-plaintext attack.
+\item We propose a provably secure cryptographic framework which guarantees semantic security against chosen-plaintext attack.
 Specifically, any polynomial adversary's advantage is polynomially bounded by the advantage of solving a Decional Deffie-Hellman problem.